ippontech/blog-usa/posts/centralized-rules-execution-server.md

 - ### Development architecture
 Each development team is responsible for the maintenance of their rules, the rules are maintained in the git repository as maven projects.
 The project contains the rules files in .drl or .xls formats and any dependencies are maintained in the pom.xml such as POJO's used in the rules, or any other utilities used in the rules files.

-The project is configured to to built and packaged using the existing Jenkins pipeline.
+The project is configured to built and packaged using the existing Jenkins pipeline.
 The built artifact is pushed into the internal maven repository and it complies to the existing release management process.

 ![alt](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/01/Kie_Container_Process.png)

-## Implimentation
+## Implementation
-The base spring boot application is generated by JHipster so that the capabilities provided by JHipster are already part of the generated application.For more information on JHipster visit [JHipster](https://www.jhipster.tech).
+The base spring boot application is generated by JHipster so that the capabilities provided by JHipster are already part of the generated application.
+For more information on JHipster visit [JHipster](https://www.jhipster.tech).
 JHipster is already standardized at the customer location to support existing infrastructure.

-The kie spring boot starter project is included as dependency in the pom.xml and other suppoprting dependencies are added accordingly
+The kie spring boot starter project is included as dependency in the pom.xml and other supporting dependencies are added accordingly

 ```xml
         <dependency>